Installation

 For Debian/Ubuntu just copy and paste to your terminal:

-$ sudo apt-get install python3-dev sqlite3 build-essential
+$ sudo apt-get install python3-dev python3-virtualenv sqlite3 build-essential

 Similar for Fedora (and derivates):

-$ sudo yum install python3-devel sqlite
+$ sudo yum install python3-devel python3-virtualenv sqlite

 $ sudo yum groupinstall “Development Tools”